RichCoursera/gettingandcleaningcoursera/CodeBook.md

 Once the file structure is in place, you must set your working directory to the directory containing the "train" and "test" directories.
 You will need to download the "run_analysis.R" and run it through R. At the completion of running the program, a file called, "tidydata.txt" will be created in your working directory.

+## FINISH FROM HERE
+##Descriptions of the variables in the tidy data set
+General description of the file including:
+  - Dimensions of the dataset
+  - Summary of the data (below)
+  - Variable present in the data set

+###Variable 1 (repeat this section for all variables in the dataset)
+Short description of what the variable describes.

+Some information on the variable including:
+ - Class of the variable
+ - Unique values/levels of the variable
+ - Unit of measurement (if no unit of measurement list this as well)
+ - In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
+Describe these 4 levels).

+(you can easily use Rcode for this, just load the dataset and provide the information directly form the tidy data file)

+####Notes on variable 1:
+If available, some additional notes on the variable not covered elsewehere.
+If no notes are present leave this section out.

+##Sources
+Sources you used if any, otherise leave out.

+##Annex
+If you used any code in the codebook that had the echo=FALSE attribute post this here (make sure you set the results parameter to 'hide' as you do not want the results to show again)

 Assumptions:
 You have downloaded the needed files from: "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"